giuliom/BasicCppLibrary/README.md

 # Basic Cpp Library

-A C++ sandbox of useful or custom method and classes
+A C++ sandbox of useful or custom methods and classes